mhmdho/Maktab_Final_Project/README.md

 * Shop section that mostly related to supplier
 * Order section that mostly related to customer
-* Blog section that only supplier can post and customer just can read and leave a comment It is possible to search in blog base on name of post and their content
+* Blog section that only supplier can post and customer just can read and leave a comment It is possible to search in blog base on name of a post and its content

 ## Technologies
  * Python